ietf-rats-wg/eat/draft-ietf-rats-eat.md

 The "location" claim gives the geographic position of the entity from which the attestation originates.
 Latitude, longitude, altitude, accuracy, altitude-accuracy, heading and speed MUST be as defined in the W3C Geolocation API {{W3C.GeoLoc}}
 (which, in turn, is based on {{WGS84}}).
-If the entity is stationary, the heading is NULL.
+If the entity is stationary, the heading is `null`.
 Latitude and longitude MUST be provided.
 If any other of these values are unknown, they are omitted.